mannypaeza/mannypaeza.github.io/README.md

 My ultimate dream is to build a sentient, autonomous Artificial Intelligence that operates on a Quantum Computer and a Quantum-Mind Interface for Humans (similar to the Cyber-Brains in the anime/manga Ghost in the Shell).

-Aside from research, my hobbies include reading books (particularly International Literature, Sci-fi, and the Classics), engaging with the Arts (Art Galleries, Operas, Philharmonics, etc.), traveling, and watching Bayern Munich.
+Aside from research, my hobbies includes solving logic puzzles (like MIT Mystery Hunt stuff) reading books (particularly International Literature, Sci-fi, and the Classics), engaging with the Arts (Art Galleries, Operas, Philharmonics, etc.), traveling, and watching Bayern Munich.
 I am also a Mocha Coffee Enthusiast.

 Projects and Publications
 ------

-Associations for Assembly Calculus: [GitHub](https://github.com/mannypaeza/assemblies)
+Associations for Assembly Calculus: [GitHub](https://github.com/mannypaeza/assemblies) Neural-Segmentation Algorithm for Connectomes: [GitHub](https://github.com/mannypaeza/neutorch)